w3f/matrixbot/README.md

 # Helm chart for matrix.org chatbot

-This repo includes the manifests for packaging [go-neb](https://github.com/matrix-org/go-neb) as a Helm Chart.
+This repo includes the manifests for packaging [opsdroid](https://github.com/opsdroid/opsdroid) as a Helm Chart and extends it with some skills.
 It also has defined CI automation for testing and deploying the chart on repo changes.
-The bot itself is configured to just respond to `echo` commands, the main usage currently is showing alertmanager notifications.

 ## Files